-Humility is generous.
+Humility seeks generosity.
 "The eye is the lamp of the body.
-If your eyes are good, your whole body will be full of light" (Matt.
-6:22).
+If your eyes are good, your whole body will be full of light" (Matthew 6:22).
 The eye being the lamp of the body referenced the light that illumined the heart.
 The eye allowed its focal point into the body.
 Two thousand years ago, a good eye meant a generous, content, loyal, and focused eye.

 Today, we use the term "good eye" when a batter lets a bad pitch go by.
 The batter is content enough to let the foolish opportunity pass.
 When we are content, we don't need something more or something different.
-We are wise enough to allow life's ©2009 Mitch Kruse bad pitches to go by and become generous with our time, talent, and treasures.
-Rather than focus on our giftedness, we focus on our godliness.
+We are wise enough to allow life's bad pitches to go by and become generous with our time, talent, and treasure.
+Rather than focus on our giftedness, we focus on godliness.

 The result is the peace of God in Christ.
 Light is a metaphor in Scripture used for the spiritual vitality of life.
-Christ is that light (Jn.
-8:12).
-A body full of light is a body full of peace, and Christ is that peace of God who holds us together (Eph.
-2:14).
-He brings that divine peace into our lives in communion with Him so that we will share it in community with others (Jn.
-14:27; 16:33).
+Christ is that light (John 8:12).
+A body full of light is a body full of peace, and Christ is that peace of God who holds us together (Ephesians 2:14).
+He brings that divine peace into our lives in communion with Him so that we will share it in community with others (John 14:27; 16:33).
+Christ is our blessing of peace.

-Warning against the pursuit of money for contentment, Paul said that godliness with contentment is great gain, or full of satisfaction (1 Tim.
-6:6-10).
-In his letter to the church at Philippi, he penned that the peace that passes all understanding comes from a content (thankful) heart surrendered to Christ in prayer (Phil.
-4:6-7).
-He went on to say that the secret of contentment was that he could do all things through Christ who gave him strength (Phil.
-4:12-13).
+Warning against the pursuit of money for contentment, Paul taught that godliness with contentment is great gain, or full of satisfaction (1 Timothy 6:6-10).
+In his letter to the church at Philippi, he penned that the peace that passes all understanding comes from a content (thankful) heart surrendered to Christ in prayer (Philippians 4:6-7).
+He went on to say that the secret of contentment was that he could do all things through Christ who gave him strength (Philippians 4:12-13).
 He discovered contentment in the Giver, not the gifts.